hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Thank You, I just once had a dream that I was using REDPress instead of WordPress. :-)

 [11:06:17](#L4SurD0_LdIIILLaQzJXw583gluoEF3jdTyzgL3zp5M) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏É
+üòÉ

 [15:59:17](#ruMDxbxx1HdbxJ0klRUdL34t_Q25izajHjKDlr-sVDY) <rebolek (Boleslav B≈ôezovsk√Ω)>:
-@pixel40 that‚Äôs actually not that far away, unless you want also to have all the WordPress bugs, that will take some time Ì†ΩÌ∏É
+@pixel40 that‚Äôs actually not that far away, unless you want also to have all the WordPress bugs, that will take some time üòÉ

 [17:02:59](#z8MCqFe6FZMkqwAilB-8bRAVGWO5zp3GOMLJZsT7ucU) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 I have a question.
 I have an anonymous context that works like a closure, keeping values and functions together with one function exposed using `set ...`.
 But I now need hat function to be reentrant.
 The main function takes care of all maintenance, it clears values on calling however, when reentering it, it would clear values for the original context also.
 So I need to clone the context.
 But the context is anonymous, there‚Äôs no need to expose it.
 So can I clone it from inside and then move to the new context to process with the call?
 Or is there some simple way that I missed?
 Do I need to wait for modules and real closures?
 Or am I damned?